-This activities programme is designed to aid the pupils' personal development and introduce them to a range of worthwhile interests.
-The emphasis in Years 10 and 11 is on Community Service, the Community Sports Leader Award or participation in the School Combined Cadet Force, while in Years 9, 12 and 13 a wide range of options is offered including for the Sixth Form International Leadership Programme.
+This Activities programme is designed to aid the pupils' personal development and introduce them to a range of worthwhile interests.
+The emphasis in Years 10 and 11 is on Community Service, the Community Sports Leader Award or participation in the School Combined Cadet Force, while in Years 9, 12 and 13 a wide range of options is offered.